sgreenstein/fmrc/README.md

 (2) A Multi-string Burrows-Wheeler Transform (MSBWT) built from all reads from a sample

 To make the MSBWT, the msbwt package must be installed using the instructions on http://github.com/holtjma/msbwt.
 The `cffq` function must be used to build the MSBWT from all the FASTQ/FASTA files for a sample.
-The usage of this function is as follows:

-    usage: msbwt cffq [-h] [-p numProcesses] [-u] [-c] outBwtDir inputFastqs [inputFastqs ...]

-    positional arguments:
-      outBwtDir         the output MSBWT directory
-      inputFastqs       the input FASTQ files

-    optional arguments:
-      -h, --help        show this help message and exit -p numProcesses   number of processes to run (default: 1) -u, --uniform     the input sequences have uniform length -c, --compressed  build the RLE BWT (faster, less disk I/O)

 After the MSBWT is built using this function, FMRC can be run to output corrected versions of the FASTA/FASTQ files.
 The directory used as the input argument `outBwtDir` for `msbwt cffq` must be passed as the `bwtDir` argument to FMRC.